schose/splunk-sitetest/README.md

 ansible-playbook aws-provision.yml``

 - add public dns name to ansible/hosts file in group dockerhosts
+- optionally set dns name for your testdomain in router53..

 ## start installation of requirements like docker an clone the repo